Florida Department of Education General Education Core Course Options:

 • PSY X012 Introduction to Psychology

-State Core Requirment/UF Designations
+State Core Requirement/UF Designations

 The following table lists current courses meeting the State General Education Core Requirement and the UF and State General Education Designations which are met.